 - Individual providing collaborative care within diverse, inter-professional or multi-disciplinary teams

-You will earn a digital Clinical Leader Certification Badge and a certificate of completion from York University upon successful completion of this course and the action learning project.
+You will earn a Professional Certificate from York University upon successful completion of this course.
+This includes attending all course modules and receiving a satisfactory assessment of your action learning project.

-A digital professional certification badge highlights a skill group related to an area of professional expertise.
+A Professional Certificate highlights a skill group related to an area of professional expertise.
 Professional certificates awarded by the Health Leadership and Learning Network do not include any academic credits and cannot be applied towards a degree program.
+Upon completion of this course, you will receiving your Professional Certificate as a digital credential*.

-Curriculum and course outline is subject to change without notice at the discretion of York University.
-Registered students will receive a final course outline
+Curriculum and program outline is subject to change without notice at the discretion of York University.
+Registered students will receive a final program outline

 Chris Irwin - Bcomm, MBA